ajmal-khan2002/End-to-End-ETL-Pipeline-with-PySpark-Databricks-Delta-Lake/readme.md

 ├── transform.ipynb              # Strategy-based transformation classes
 ├── loader.ipynb                 # Sink and load operations
 └── analysis.ipynb               # Orchestration/Execution entry point

-🚀 How to Run
+🚀 How to Run <br>
-Configure Environment: Ensure the Databricks environment has access to the defined file paths.
+Configure Environment: Ensure the Databricks environment has access to the defined file paths.<br>

-Initialize Logging: Run the logging_config notebook.
+Initialize Logging: Run the logging_config notebook.<br>

-Execute Workflow: Use the WorkFlowRunner in analysis.ipynb to instantiate and run desired transformation classes.
+Execute Workflow: Use the WorkFlowRunner in analysis.ipynb to instantiate and run desired transformation classes.<br>